'Land is culture': Measure could restore nearly 12,000 acres of Leech Lake land

 "It is a major win because it's going to reclassify a big chunk of that land," he said.

-After the bill is signed by the president, the band has 180 days to work with federal officials to draw the exact boundaries of the land that’s being returned to them.
-Staples Fairbanks said he knows the work isn’t done yet, but he couldn’t hold back his excitement after the House passed the bill.
+After the bill is signed by the president, the band has 180 days to work with federal officials to draw the exact boundaries of the land that's being returned.
+Staples Fairbanks said he knows the work isn't done yet, but he couldn't hold back his excitement after the House passed the bill.

 He logged on to his Facebook page for the first time in months and posted, "Congratulations Leech Lake."